virurathore/gittest/README.md

 #Test using postman collection
 	use retailmanager postman collection added in github.
+	You can test service from cloud follow [http://viru-retailmanager.cfapps.io]

 #Build Reports
 Project have build reports.
 These reports can access from build/reports/buildDashboard/index.html.
 These reports generated when you use gradle as build tool and run command ``` gradle build ```